Clowns lurked outside schools to promote a speech academy. Horrified parents called the police.

 On social media, some shocked parents shared photos of one of the clowns and identified the school police were investigating as Speech Academy Asia — an organization dedicated to helping adults and children improve their public speaking skills.

-In one photo, a person disguised as a clown with heavy face makeup, a hat and a plaid shirt, was seen tilting their head and transfixing on those standing near a bus stop close to a school.
+In one photo, a person disguised as a clown with heavy face makeup, a hat and plaid shirt, was seen tilting their head and transfixing on those standing near a bus stop close to a school.

 The academy, which was inundated with negative comments on its Facebook page, has since apologized for the incident and promised it would not happen again.